alexeydubrovsky/camel-integration/README.md

 Use com.ntt.test.route.UseCase1OrderAggregator class for implementation.

 # Use Case #2:
-    Expose a REST API using Apache Camel (you can use any camel rest implementations) to accept the following XML.
+    Expose a REST API using Apache Camel (you can use any Came REST implementations i.e CXF/Servlet/Undertow) to accept the following XML.

     2.1: Develop an API to expose the below API.